pedegie/stats/README.md

 When you add or removes something from `Map/Collection` its `size` is kept in [LongAdder](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/concurrent/atomic/LongAdder.html).
 Next, the writing thread have to win Compare and Swap instruction to exclusively access [Bytes](https://www.javadoc.io/doc/net.openhft/chronicle-bytes/1.12.17/net/openhft/chronicle/bytes/Bytes.html) where it puts current timestamp and `size` computed with `LongAdder.intValue()`.
-Bytes contain batched data, later flushed (see [Batching](#batching)) by `Flusher`.
+Bytes contain batched data, later flushed (see [Batching](#batching)) by [Flusher](#flusher).
 In case of  contention, thread just lose CAS but this change is still registered in `LongAdder` and is taken into account on next write.
 Mechanism is `lock-wait free` we say.

 ##### Non-Concurrent Collections:
-We can configure **Stats** to completely disable synchronization mechanisms - its useful when we don't work within concurrent environment or there is a guarantee that at most one thread at given time access `Map/Collection` - for example Akka's Actor could have some `Map` or `List` and as we know Actors are thread safe by design.
+We can configure **Stats** to completely disable synchronization logic - its useful when our environment is not multithreaded or there is a guarantee that at most one thread at given time access `Map/Collection` - for example Akka's Actor could have some `Map` or `List` and as we know Actors are thread safe by design.
 In this scenario we should set parameter `disableSynchronization` to true during creating `StatsQueue`.